rmetcalf9/saas_user_management_system/TICKETSYSTEM.md

     - Number of tickets reissued
     - Number of foreign keys skipped
  - ADMIN Disable - sets disabled (one way)
- - ADMIN Reactivate - sets reactivatedTicketID
+ - ***ADMIN Reissue - sets reissuedTicketID Not NEEDED -> Just run create batch with this single ticker in ReissueAll mode
  - ADMIN Get Paginated list - gets list of tickets of a particular type for admin screens
    - Query searches Foreign key ONLY